 Making a decision to use cloth diapers takes some research and investment.
-The same is true for night time cloth diapering.
+The same is true for overnight diapering.
 Whatever applies during the day, does not necessarily apply during the night.
 The ultimate goal is to change diapers less frequently throughout the night so that everyone can sleep better and longer as baby grows older.

 So the question is, what kinds of solutions are there to keeping a baby dry and comfortable throughout the night?
 As it turns out, there are several different types of cloth diapers and supplemental items that can help keep baby dry.
 All it takes is a little bit of experimenting to find what works best for you and your baby.